-There is a list of human foods that most dogs can and cannot eat.
 Some human foods are great for dogs as a treat, but it is important to not rely on these daily as they could gain weight or a fussy nature that will prevent them from eating their own food.

 They can eat:

 - Large amount of dairy

 - Onions and garlic

 - Any raw meat or eggs